nachokhan/simplai/README.md

 # SimoPAI

-SimoPAI is a Python library that simplifies the usage of the OpenAI GPT-3 model for everyday text generation tasks.
-This library is designed to provide a more user-friendly and structured interface, allowing developers to harness the power of GPT-3 without the complexities of managing raw JSON data.
+SimoPAI is a Python library that simplifies the usage of the OpenAI models for everyday text generation tasks.
+This library is designed to provide a more user-friendly and structured interface, allowing developers to harness the power of openAI technologies without the complexities of managing raw JSON data.

 ## Features

-- Object-oriented design for easy interaction with GPT-3.
+- Object-oriented design for easy interaction with OpenAI API.
 - Streamlined text generation with simplified methods.
 - Simplified integration into Python projects.
 - Enhance your applications with AI-driven text generation effortlessly.